chao-samu/USB-EXECutor/README.md

 Select your device, chose script/exe to execute, press activate.

 # Can you use it without GUI?
-You can configure this tool with the "%cfgName%" completly without GUI, so you can run background. (state_active, state_hidden and state_hidden_taskbar to 1)
+You can configure this tool with the config completely without GUI, so you can run it in the background. (state_active, state_hidden and state_hidden_taskbar to 1)

 # Can you send the drive letters to the script/exe?
-Yes, please tick the "Send parameter" checkbox. they will be attached at the end of the edit line (not visible).
+Yes, please tick the "Send parameter" checkbox.
+They will be attached at the end of the edit line (not visible).
 E. g.
 "G:,H:" see "example1.ahk" how to use.